 When evaluating fixed-income mutual funds, investors should consider several key performance indicators:

-- Total Return: This metric considers interest income, capital gains, and changes in the fund’s net asset value (NAV) over time, providing a comprehensive picture of the fund’s performance.
+- Total Return: This metric considers interest income, capital gains, and changes in the fund’s net asset value (NAV) over time.
+For debt funds, it is crucial to look at "rolling returns" to understand performance across different interest rate cycles.

 - Sharpe Ratio: This ratio measures the risk-adjusted return of a fund.
-A higher Sharpe ratio indicates that the fund provides a higher return per unit of risk.
+A higher Sharpe ratio indicates that the fund provides a higher return per unit of risk, helping you see if the manager is taking excessive risks to generate higher yields.

-- Benchmark Comparison: It’s also useful to compare a fund’s performance against relevant benchmarks to gauge how well the fund manager navigates the markets.
+- Benchmark Comparison: It’s also useful to compare a fund’s performance against relevant SEBI-mandated benchmarks to gauge how well the fund manager navigates the markets relative to the broader debt category.

 Fixed Income Funds vs. Fixed Deposits